nzediegwu1/EventManager/README.md

 ## Features

-#### Users
-Users can perform the following actions with the application
-  - Create documents
-  - Edit documents
-  - Delete documents
-  - View documents
-  - Search for documents (Private, Public and Role)
-  - View All Documents (All Documents)

-Admin can perform all users actions and the following actions
-  - Search for Users
-  - Search for documents

-Super Admin can perform all admin and users actions and the following actions
-  - Create Roles
-  - View Roles

-#### Documents
-A single document has the following properties
-  - Title
-  - Content
-  - Access right : Private (default), Public and Role
-  - User ID

 #### Roles
 The application contains 3 roles by default
   - SuperAdmin
   - Admin
+  - Regular

+#### Users
+All users can perform the following actions with the application
+  - Create events
+  - Retrieve events
+  - Retrieve an event
+  - Update own events
+  - Delete own events
+  - Retrieve centers
+  - Retrieve a single center
+  - View user profiles
+  - Update profile details
+  - Upload profile picture
+  - Recover lost password

+Admin and SuperAdmin can perform the following actions
+  - Create centers
-  - User
+  - Modify own Centers
+  - Approve event on own center
+  - Create/Update/Delete facilities on own center

+Super Admin can perform the following actions
+  - Upgrade AccountType/Role of other existing users
+  - Retrieve list of all users

 ## Technologies
   ### Client